thejoshwolfe/yazl/README.md

 All values related to disk numbers are `0`, because yazl has no multi-disk archive support.
+(The exception being the Total Number of Disks field in the ZIP64 End of Central Directory Locator, which is always `1`.)

 ### Version Made By

-Always `0x031e`.
-This is the value reported by a Linux build of Info-Zip.
-Instead of experimenting with different values of this field to see how different unzip clients would behave, yazl mimics Info-Zip, which should work everywhere.
+Always `0x033f == (3 << 8) | 63`, which means UNIX (3)
+and made from the spec version 6.3 (63).

-Note that the top byte means "UNIX" and has implications in the External File Attributes.
+Note that the "UNIX" and has implications in the External File Attributes.

 ### Version Needed to Extract